elementor/elementor-developers-docs/src/form-fields/remove-fields.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-To remove existing field from the form widget we simply need to delete it from the list of available fields.
+To remove an existing field from the form widget we simply need to delete it from the list of available fields.

 ## Hooks

-To do that we simply hook to the `elementor_pro/forms/field_types` filter.
+To do that, we simply hook to the `elementor_pro/forms/field_types` filter.
 This filter holds the list of available fields as a parameter.
 Developers can change this list to match their needs.

 ## Remove Fields

 A good example is when you don't allow your users to create forms with "File Upload" fields, for security reasons.
-You can remove the `upload` field from Elementor form widget with the following code:
+You can remove the `upload` field from the Elementor form widget with the following code:

 ```php
 /**